-5. Obstetricians and Gynecologists (OB/GYNs): These physicians provide medical care relating to female reproductive systems and diagnose and treat diseases and provide care related to pregnancy and childbirth.
+5. Obstetricians and Gynecologists (OB/GYNs): This type of physician provides medical care relating to female reproductive systems and diagnose and treat diseases and provide care related to pregnancy and childbirth.

 OTHER IN-DEMAND PHYSICIAN SPECIALTIES INCLUDE:

 6: Surgeons: These physicians treat disease and injuries through surgery using invasive, non-invasive, and minimally invasive methods.
 In addition to general surgeons, there are many subspecialty areas including neurology, head and neck surgeons, and cardiothoracic surgeons who treat the heart and chest.

-7. Anesthesiologists: These physicians provide preoperative care administering anesthesia and sedation during medical and surgical procedures.
+7. Anesthesiologists: This type of physician provides preoperative care administering anesthesia and sedation during medical and surgical procedures.

 8. Pathologists: These physicians study the causes, nature, and effects of disease, providing doctors with the information needed to treat patients.

 9. Radiologists: A radiologist is a patient who uses medical imaging technologies to diagnose and treat diseases.